XenoMath/EP2e-Resources/src/01-gear/01-ware/lists/bio.md

+# List of ware available as bioware
+Useful for when you're afraid of being hacked.

 |BIO WARE                           | Comp/<wbr>GP          | Description                                                                                               | Source        |
 | :-------------------------------- | :----------:          | :----------------------------------------------------------------------                                   |:------------- |
 | 360° Vision                       |    Min/1              | See in all directions at once.                                                                            |    Senses     |